cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 We describe the main interface expected from the snapshot database and used by the above mentioned CLI commands for snapshot manipulation.
-The interface was derived from the SDK's implementation of local state sync.
+The interface was derived from the SDK's implementation of local State sync.

 ```golang